If you have any questions or feedback, pleasefill out this form

 });

-For the sake of explanation, let's focus on the generated code for dom and skip the SSR part.
+For the sake of clarity, we will focus on the generated code related to DOM, skipping the SSR part for now.

-The generated code can be mainly divided into three parts: create_fragment function, instance function, and SvelteComponent class.
+The generated code primarily consists of three parts: the create_fragment function, the instance function, and the SvelteComponent class.

 create_fragment